 The James F. and Marion L. Miller Foundation believes that the arts connect us to each other in powerful and surprising ways and help us make sense of our world.
 By celebrating the vital role artists play in enriching the lives of all Oregonians, we recognize that artists are essential to our state’s vitality.

-We are pleased to introduce the Spark Award for Oregon Artists, a three-year pilot program that will provide direct support to 60 midcareer artists across artistic disciplines.
+The Foundation has funded the arts throughout Oregon for over two decades, primarily by supporting the work of arts organizations.In 2024 we launched the Spark Award for Oregon Artists, a three-year pilot program that provides direct support to 60 midcareer individual artists across artistic disciplines.

 The 2025 application will launch in the Artist Grants Portal in mid-May 2025.